-MISREPRESENTATION OF VOLUMETRIC COVERAGE
+OPTIMISATION THROUGH VOLUMETRIC COVERAGE

-We often see comparative analysis of the target gas cloud method vs scenario based/ CFD analysis which grossly misrepresents a performance based geographical approach.
+We often see comparative analysis of the target gas cloud method vs scenario based/CFD analysis which grossly misrepresents a performance based geographical approach.
 An example of this is in 'Performance Based Gas Detection: Geographic Vs Scenario Based Approaches using CFD' [8] whereby an area is specified a target 5m diameter cloud size, with only point gas detectors applied.
-This results in a detection layout that no performance based geographical approach would recommend.
+This results in a detection layout that no adequate performance based geographical approach would recommend.
 This layout can be optimised by applying widely available gas detection technologies not addressed in the paper, and a performance based approach to the target cloud can also be applied (i.e. not simply applying 5m as the cloud size, but determining what cloud presents the explosion overpressure within the area).

-Other misrepresentation of this methodology include 'Performance-Based Gas Detection System Design Using Computational Fluid Dynamics (CFD) Modeling of Gas Dispersion' [8], and 'A Quantitative Assessment on the Placement Practices of Gas Detectors' [6].
+Other misrepresentation of this methodology include 'Performance-Based Gas Detection System Design Using Computational Fluid Dynamics (CFD) Modeling of Gas Dispersion' [9], and 'A Quantitative Assessment on the Placement Practices of Gas Detectors' [7].
 These papers both fall under the issue of misunderstanding the basis of the OTO objective.
 Within Reference 9, the conclusion based on geographic coverage results in a large number of point gas detectors.
 The scenario based approach results in a small reduction of point detectors.
 The issue is that a performance based, geographical approach, would apply a maximum of 4 OPGDs to this area, potentially only 3.
-This is approximately 10% of the total number of detector initially used to demonstrate geographical mapping, and is also before optimising the target gas cloud size.
+This is approximately 10% of the total number of detector initially used to demonstrate geographical mapping.
+This also represents coverage even before optimising the target gas cloud size.

 It is noted that some in the petrochemical industry are moving towards a scenario based approach with the intention of reducing the overall detector counts, however this example shows that in fact an even further optimised design can be achieved using geographic based coverage, while also providing an auditable system that will not have a significantly different detection layout depending upon who has carried out the analysis.
-This can be seen in The Benefits of Using CFD for Designing Gas Detection Systems [9], when the different detection layouts are analysed based on the scenario based approach.
+The potential variance of designs can be seen in 'The Benefits of Using CFD for Designing Gas Detection Systems' [10], when wildly different detection layouts are analysed based on the scenario based approach.